saulpierotti/markdown_notebook/LB1.md

 # PDBsum
 * It is a pictorial database that provides an at-a-glance overview of the contents of each 3D structure deposited in the Protein Data Bank
 * It is hosted by EMBL-EBI
-* It shows also the Procheck/Procheck NMR Ramachadran plot for the structure
+* It shows also the Procheck/Procheck NMR Ramachandran plot for the structure
 * It shows the biological unit instead of the unit cell

 # PDB101